Importance of Literacy

 Improving our Community, Our Economy, and Individual Lives

-Literacy and English language proficiency are tools that help people rise out of poverty and get better-paying jobs to support their families.
+Literacy and English language proficiency are tools that help people move out of poverty and get better-paying jobs to support their families.
 Literacy allows parents to read to their children.
 Improved literacy skills benefit not only the struggling reader, but everyone in our community regardless of age, race, gender, or background.

 (The following text is from the ProLiteracy website, October 2009.)